Page updated 25 November 2020

 It is recommended that if you are a funded student, you do not interrupt as your stipend payments may be paused during your period of interruption.

-If decide to go ahead with your upgrade meeting as originally planned, your meeting can be held remotely, using for example MS Teams, Skype or Zoom.
-All parties involved must agree to this course of action and the written agreement should forwarded to email@example.com for their records.
+Your meeting can be held remotely, using for example MS Teams, Skype or Zoom.
+All parties involved must agree to this course of action.
 All the necessary paperwork can be submitted remotely.

-This does not prevent you from submitting as originally planned, if wished.
-The requirement to submit two hard copies is being waived.
+There is no longer the requirement to submit two hard copies of your thesis.
 You therefore only need to submit your electronic copy to email@example.com by your submission deadline, together with the declaration of number of words form.

-Given the current restrictions, you have the option for your viva to go ahead remotely via video conference rather than having to wait until it is safe to hold face-to-face vivas again.
+You have the option for your viva to go ahead remotely via video conference or to have it held face-to-face.
 For further details, please read: